arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 The authors used crowd sourcing to label a huge dataset of blood smear images as either infected with malaria or not, and then used that labeled dataset to train a machine learning algorithm to correctly identify infected cells in new blood smear images.
 The outcome in this case is whether or not the cell is infected with malaria, and the input data are the images.

+Prediction models can be **regression models**, when the outcome you want to predict is a continuous variable, or **classification models**, when the outcome is a discrete variable.
+Within classification models, there's a distinction between binary classification (when the outcome has only two possible values, like yes or no) and multi-class classification (when the outcome has more than two possible values).
+The article cited above is an example of a binary classification model.

 ### Anomaly detection

 The goal of anomaly detection is to identify observations that deviate from the expected pattern in the rest of the data, also called [outliers](https://en.wikipedia.org/wiki/Outlier).